piyush-garg/fabric8-build-team-wiki/Papercuts.md

 What we have now is the equivalent of the /var/jenkins folder backup.
 This should probably be powered by something like Ansible.

+### 8. Fabric8 maven plugin

+Its an overkill for anything we are trying to do.
+You should not need a 37K LOC Java app with 400MB+ deps to generate a bunch of yaml files.

+### 9. Installer

+There should be one obvious and sane way to install OSIO everywhere - local and various prod/testing environments.
+It would be nice to not invent more software here and just use Ansible.

+The various repositories with tons of yaml and the intricate process to bring them all together really needs to be reconsidered.

+### 10. Same base image for everyone?

+I'm not so sure about this like one.

+Why should all our users run their builds on the same base jenkins image?
+For example, when the UI team wanted g++ on their build server, they had no way to do it without installing it per build making things super slow or interfering with the build image of everyone else.